+OK, this is linear algebra lecture nine.
 And this is a key lecture, this is where we get these ideas of linear independence, when a bunch of vectors are independent -- or dependent, that's the opposite.

 A basis for a subspace or a basis for a vector space, that's a central idea.